ent/ent/doc/md/blob-storage.md

 ### Index the key columns

-**Add an index on every blob key column.** The lookup asks only *whether* a key is still in use, never how often, so an index lets it stop at the first matching row instead of scanning the table.
-Every create, update, and delete of a row with blob fields runs this query, so an unindexed key column turns each of those mutations into a full table scan.
+**Index the key column of every field using `CheckRefs`.** The lookup asks only *whether* a key is still in use, never how often, so an index lets it stop at the first matching row instead of scanning the table.
+Every create, update, and delete touching that field runs the query, so an unindexed key column turns each of those mutations into a full table scan.

-Declare them by **field** name — for a blob field, `index.Fields` targets the generated key column (`<field>_key` by default):
+Declare the index by **field** name — for a blob field, `index.Fields` targets the generated key column (`<field>_key` by default):

 ```go
 func (Document) Indexes() []ent.Index {